ClickHouse/ClickHouse/docs/en/query_language/functions/string_search_functions.md

 For a case-insensitive search, use the function `positionCaseInsensitiveUTF8`.

-## multiSearchAllPositions(haystack, [needle<sub>1</sub>, needle<sub>2</sub>, ..., needle<sub>n</sub>]) {#multiSearchAllPositions}
+## multiSearchAllPositions {#multiSearchAllPositions}

-The same as [position](#position) but returns the leftmost offset of the string haystack that is matched to some of the needles.
+The same as [position](#position) but returns the array of positions (in bytes) of the found substrings in the string, starting from 1.
-Returns the position (in bytes) of the found substring, starting from 1, or returns 0 if the substring was not found.

 Works under the assumption that the string contains a set of bytes representing a single-byte encoded text.
-If this assumption is not met, it returns some result.
+If this assumption is not met and a character can't be represented using a single byte, the function doesn't throw an exception and returns some unexpected result.
+If character can be represented using two bytes, it will use two bytes and so on.

+- For a case-insensitive search, use the function `multiSearchAllPositionsCaseInsensitive`.
-For a case-insensitive search or/and in UTF-8 format use functions [multiSearchFirstPositionCaseInsensitive](#multisearchfirstpositioncaseinsensitive), [multiSearchFirstPositionUTF8](#multisearchfirstpositionUTF8), [multiSearchFirstPositionCaseInsensitiveUTF8](#multiSearchFirstPositionCaseInsensitiveUTF8).
+- For search in UTF-8 format, use the function [multiSearchAllPositionsUTF8](#multiSearchAllPositionsUTF8).

 **Syntax**